biothings/biothings.api/docs/doc/studio_tutorial.rst

 Tutorial
 ********

-This tutorial will guide you through **BioThings Studio**, a pre-configured environment used to build and administer BioThings API.
-This guide will show how to convert a simple flat file to a fully operational BioThings API, with as minimal effort as possible.
+This tutorial will guide you through **BioThings Studio** by showing, in a first part, how to convert a simple flat file to a fully operational BioThings API.
+In a second part, this API will enrich for more data.

 .. note:: You may also want to read the `developer's guide <studio_guide.html>`_ for more detailed informations.

-.. note:: The following tutorial is only valid for **BioThings Studio** release **0.1f**.
+.. note:: The following tutorial is only valid for **BioThings Studio** release **0.2a**.
 Check all available `releases <https://github.com/biothings/biothings_studio/releases>`_ for more.

 =================